sul-dlss-deprecated/discovery-dispatcher/README.md

 	cap [environment] deploy
 ```

-Note: ```config/deploy/example.rb``` has an example of the expected enviroment, the actual values can be found on the configuration control.
+Note: ```config/deploy/example.rb``` has an example of the expected environment, the actual values can be found on the configuration control.

 ## Configuration
 The application depends on the following configuration files: